 CASE SUMMARY

-On April 22, 2022 a congressional candidate in Missouri filed a lawsuit against the State of Missouri and Missouri's Secretary of State challenging the state's 2012-enacted congressional plan as violating the U.S. and Missouri Constitutions and Missouri law.
-First, he alleges the 2012 plan has become malapportioned due to population shifts in violation of the one person, one vote requirement under Article I, Section 2 of the U.S. Constitution, the 14th Amendment's Equal Protection Clause, and Article III, Sections 29 and 45 of the Missouri Constitution.
-Second, he alleges the state's failure to pass a new congressional redistricting plan will result in violations of Missouri statutes which prescribe the dates for qualifying for and holding primary elections.
-He is seeking a judicial declaration that the 2012 map is unconstitutional and unlawful, a permanent and preliminary injunction barring the plan from being used in future elections, and for the court to order the adoption of a lawful congressional plan in time for the 2022 elections.
+On April 22, 2022, a Missouri congressional candidate filed a federal lawsuit against the State of Missouri and Missouri’s Secretary of State challenging the state’s congressional redistricting plan, enacted in 2012, as unconstitutionally malapportioned in violation of the one person, one vote requirements of the U.S. Constitution as well as the Missouri Constitution.
+Plaintiff also argued the state’s failure to enact a new congressional plan would result in violations of various state election laws setting candidate qualifying deadlines for primary elections.
+He sought a judicial declaration the 2012 plan was unconstitutional, preliminary and permanent injunctive relief barring its use in future elections, and a court order adopting a lawful plan in time for the 2022 election.

-On July 8, the court issued an opinion and order dismissing the case on the grounds it was too close to the 2022 elections to grant injunctive relief and the plaintiff had otherwise failed to establish the merits of his claims.
+• On July 8, 2022, the court dismissed the case on the grounds the 2022 elections were already too close for judicial action and the plaintiff had otherwise failed to establish his claim.

 CASE LIBRARY